ovh/docs/pages/web/web-paas/development-variables/guide.en-gb.md

 Changing an environment variable will cause that environment to be redeployed so that it gets the new value.
 However, it will *not* redeploy any child environments.
 If you want those to get the new value you will need to redeploy them yourself.

-Environment variables are a good place to store values that apply only on $partner_full and not on your local development environment.
+Environment variables are a good place to store values that apply only on Web PaaS and not on your local development environment.
 This includes API credentials for 3rd party services, mode settings if your application has a separate "Dev" and "Prod" runtime toggle, etc.

-### $partner_full-provided variables
+### Web PaaS-provided variables

-$partner_full also provides a series of variables by default.
+Web PaaS also provides a series of variables by default.
 These inform an application about its runtime configuration.
 The most important of these is relationship information, which tells the application how to connect to databases and other services defined in `services.yaml`.
 They are always prefixed with `PLATFORM_*` to differentiate them from user-provided values.

 The following variables are only available at build time, and may be used in a build hook: